Cybersecurity Checklist

 What are the Most Common Cyber Threats Against Small Businesses?

-Small businesses often face various types of cyber threats due to their limited resources and sometimes less stringent security measures.
+Small businesses often face cyber threats because they have limited resources and weaker security.

 Some of the most common cyber attacks targeting small businesses include: